arunkpv/vsd-hdp/docs/Day_14.md

 ### Lab: Create the Inverter Standard Cell layout and extract the SPICE netlist
   * The steps to layout a custom inverter standard cell in Magic is explained in this github repo: [vsdstdcelldesign](https://github.com/nickson-jose/vsdstdcelldesign?tab=readme-ov-file#standard-cell-layout-design-in-magic)
-    * DRC violations are updated continuously in Magic every time we make a change (draw, erase, move) in the layout.
-When we make small changes to an existing layout, we can find out immediately if we have introduced errors, without having to completely recheck the entire layout.
+    * Magic has an interactive DRC engine - DRC violations are updated continuously in Magic every time we make a change (draw, erase, move) in the layout.
+    * When we make small changes to an existing layout, we can find out immediately if we have introduced errors, without having to completely recheck the entire layout.
   * To extract the SPICE netlist of the layout including the parasitics, switch to the **tkcon shell** of Magic:
     ```
     extract all